ftannenbaum/TA/README.md

 # TA
 7/19 Update:

-Upload EI code to board before launching PowerShell
+Upload Edge Impulse code to board before launching PowerShell

 Launch PowerShell and type "edge-impulse-data-forwarder" (if needed, frequency can be overwritten by typing "edge-impulse-data-forwarder frequency __" with desired frequency in Hz)